vaibhavshukla182/Brain-MRI-Segmentation/README.md

 This project was part of the Smart India Hackathon 2019 in which our team was the runner ups.
 The problem statement was **Brain MRI Segmentation using Machine Learning** given by **Department of Atomic Energy, Government of India**

+This project could be used by medical professionals for medical purposes.

 ![DAE](dae.png)

 ## Preprocessing